Yamavu/PicoMite_User_Manual/src/options.md

 ### OPTION DISPLAY lines [,chars]

- Set
-the characteristics of the display terminal used for the console.
-Both the LIST and EDIT commands need to know this information to correctly format the text for display.
+Set the characteristics of the display terminal used for the console.
+Both the `LIST` and `EDIT` commands need to know this information to correctly format the text for display.

 `lines` is the number of lines on the display and `chars` is the width of the display in characters.
 The default is 24 lines x 80 chars and when changed this option will be remembered even when the power is removed.
-Maximum values are 100 lines and 240chars.
+Maximum values are 100 lines and 240 chars.

 This will send an ESC sequence to set the VT100 terminal to the matching size.
 TerraTerm, Putty and MMCC respond to this sequence and set the terminal width (if the option is enabled in the terminal setup).

 This option is not available if an LCD display is being used as the console.

 ### OPTION ESCAPE

 Enables the ability to insert escape sequences into string constants.
 See the section Special Characters in Strings.

 ### OPTION EXPLICIT

-Placing this command at the start of a program will require that every variable be explicitly declared using the DIM, LOCAL or STATIC commands before it can be used in the program.
+Placing this command at the start of a program will require that every variable be explicitly declared using the `DIM`, `LOCAL` or `STATIC` commands before it can be used in the program.

 This option is disabled by default when a program is run.
 If it is used it must be specified before any variables are used.

-### OPTION FAST AUDIO
+### OPTION FAST AUDIO ON|OFF
-ON|OFF

-When using the PLAY SOUND command, changes to sounds, volumes, or frequencies can cause audible clicks in the output.
+When using the `PLAY SOUND` command, changes to sounds, volumes, or frequencies can cause audible clicks in the output.
 The firmware attempts to mitigate this by ramping the volume down on the channel’s previous output before changing the output and ramping it back up again.
-This significantly improves the audio output but at the expense of

-a short delay in the PLAY SOUND command (worst case 3mSec).
+This significantly improves the audio output but at the expense of a short delay in the `PLAY SOUND` command (worst case 3mSec).
 This delay can be avoided using OPTION FAST AUDIO ON in a program.

 The audible clicks may then re-appear but this is at the programmer’s discretion.

-This is a temporary option that is reset to OFF whenever a program is run.
+This is a temporary option that is reset to `OFF` whenever a program is run.

 ### OPTION FNKey string$

-Define the string that will be generated when a function key is pressed at the command prompt. `FNKey` can be F1, and F5 thru to F9.
+Define the string that will be generated when a function key is pressed at the command prompt. `FNKey` can be *F1*, and *F5* thru to *F9*.

 Example:

 ```basic
 OPTION F8 “RUN “+chr$(34)+”myprog” +chr$(34)+chr$(13)+chr$(10).
 ```

 This command must be run at the command prompt (not in a program).